Flame for 2020 Tokyo Olympics lit in Greece amid virus lockdown - France 24

 "When the flame returns to Tokyo after 56 years, hope will light the way across the entire country," he said.

+"Japan will demonstrate its groundbreaking innovation and boundless creative energy with regards to sustainability, technology and human-centred growth," Bach said.

+"The Olympic Games... will again be a symbol of hope and confidence for all Japanese people."

-With the coronavirus causing a tsunami effect in world sport, doubts are increasingly being raised over whether the Olympics can be held as scheduled from July 24 to August 9.
+But with the coronavirus causing devastation in world sport, doubts are increasingly being raised over whether the Olympics can be held as scheduled from July 24 to August 9.

 Organisers have insisted the Games will go ahead as planned and the IOC has said there has not yet been any talk of cancellation or postponement.